When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 No, e-book-readers with 13.3″ screens are the largest available on the market.

-Both are Android tablets with a 16:10 aspect ratio.
+These are high-end Android tablets with a 16:10 aspect ratio.

 No, there is no e-reader from Apple, and no model is planned.